 - About Us

 The veteran homelessness population is made up of veterans who served in several different conflicts, ranging from World War II to the recent conflicts.
-Though research indicates that veterans who served in the late Vietnam and post-Vietnam era are at greatest risk of homelessness, veterans returning from the recent conflicts in Afghanistan and Iraq often have severe disabilities that are known to be correlated with homelessness.
+Though research indicates that veterans who served in the late Vietnam and post-Vietnam era are at greatest risk of homelessness, veterans returning from the recent conflicts in Afghanistan and Iraq often have severe disabilities, including traumatic brain injuries (TBIs) and Post Traumatic Stress Disorder (PTSD) that are known to be correlated with homelessness.
 And as the military evolves, so too do the challenges.
 Homeless women veterans, for instance, are far more common now than in any other time in the past.

-As with the general homeless population, rapid re-housing and homelessness prevention strategies are critical for many veterans experiencing homelessness.
+As with the general homeless population, rapid re-housing and Housing First strategies are critical for many veterans experiencing homelessness.
 However, those veterans with the most severe physical and mental health disabilities – often caused by their military service – require permanent housing with supportive services.